 Working while caring

 Working can give you income, satisfaction, interest and contact with other people.
-It can also give you a break from caring.
+It can also give you a break from your caring role.

 Working while caring for someone can be hard, but possible.
-It’s worth finding out about your rights and talking with your employer about your situation, because they might be able to help.
+It’s worth finding out about your rights and talking with your employer about your situation.
+Many companies are developing ways to better support carers.

 You can also talk with other carers in our online carer forum, to get tips about how others have handled working and caring.